greed2411/say_no_to_poetry/README.md

 # Say No To Poetry

-Did you grow up using just using `pip` or `conda`?
+Did you grow up using just `pip` or `conda`?
 Are you being forced to use `poetry` everywhere at work?
 They try to convince you `poetry` just works?
 You spiraled down into the conclusion that `poetry` is better than `pip`?

 <p align="center">